airbus-seclab/bincat/README.md

 #### Options

-* Use remote bincat: select if you are running docker in a Docker container
+* "Use remote bincat": select if you are running docker in a Docker container
-* Remote URL: http://localhost:5000 (or the URL of a remote BinCAT server)
+* "Remote URL": http://localhost:5000 (or the URL of a remote BinCAT server)
-* Autostart: autoload BinCAT at IDA startup
+* "Autostart": autoload BinCAT at IDA startup
-* Save to IDB: default state for the `save to idb` checkbox
+* "Save to IDB": default state for the `save to idb` checkbox

-#### Analyzer configuration files
+### Analyzer configuration files

-Default config for analyzer.
+See the [doc](doc/ini_format.md) for a description of the configuration format.

 ## Documentation
 A [manual](doc/manual.md) is provided.